$C^*$-algebras generated by projective representations of free nilpotent groups: The free nilpotent groups G(n) of class 2 and rank n

-This result may also be obtained as a corollary to \cite[Theorem~1.2]{Packer-Raeburn} by taking $G=G(n)$ and $\sigma=1$ in that theorem, but our proof is more direct, in the spirit of \cite[Theorem~1.1]{Anderson-Paschke} which covers the case where $n=2$. \end{enumerate}
+This result may be obtained as a corollary to \cite[Theorem~1.2]{Packer-Raeburn} which employs tools of Williams \cite{Williams} related to Fell bundle theory, by taking $G=G(n)$ and $\sigma=1$ in that theorem.
+It is also a special case of \cite[Corollary~2.3]{Baggett-Packer-2}.
+Our proof is more direct and partly inspired by \cite[Theorem~1.1]{Anderson-Paschke} which covers the case where $n=2$.

+From the above discussion it now follows that $G(n)$ is a \emph{representation group} for $\mathbb{Z}^n$ in the sense of Moore \cite{Moore-2}.
+In this case, that means $G(n)$ is (up to isomorphism) the unique central extension of $\mathbb{Z}^n$ by $\widehat{H^2(\mathbb{Z}^n,\mathbb{T})}$ such that the ordinary irreducible representation theory of $G(n)$ coincides with the projective irreducible representation theory of $\mathbb{Z}^n$.

+This fact plays an important role in \cite{ENO}, where the noncommutative principal torus bundles over locally compact spaces are classified up to equivariant Morita equivalence.
+As explained in \cite[Section~2]{ENO}, the group $C^*$-algebra of $G(n)$ serves as a ``universal'' bundle in this classification.

+We refer to \cite[Section~4]{EW} for more information on representation groups, where the groups $G(n,\mathbb{R})$ and $G(n)$ are treated particularly in \cite[Example~4.7]{EW}.